 Canine bloat is a very serious condition.
 Symptoms of this condition include:

 - retching without producing vomit

 - distended abdomen

-The exact cause of bloat is unknown.
+The exact cause of the bloat is still unknown.
 Bloat cannot be prevented 100%, but there are measures that can be taken to reduce your Weimaraner’s risk.
 When your Weimaraner puppy is spayed or neutered, consider having the veterinarian perform a gastropexy at the same time.
 A gastropexy permanently “tacks” the stomach to the abdominal wall, preventing a bloated stomach from turning on itself.

 Proper dietary management can also help prevent bloat.
-Always feed a life stage appropriate diet with an adequate amount of fiber.
-Be careful when feeding “grain free” diets.
+Always feed a life-stage appropriate diet with an adequate amount of fiber.
+Be careful when feeding “grain-free” diets.
 Some of these diets are lacking in fiber content.
 Feed Weimaraners of all ages two or three small meals throughout the day to help minimize their risk.

 Don’t exercise your Weimaraner within an hour or two after feeding either.
 Slow, light walks are fine after a meal, but long runs should be done long before or after mealtime.

 Like many other large breed dogs, Weimaraners are prone to developing hip dysplasia.
 Hip dysplasia is a developmental orthopedic disease in which the “ball and socket” joint of the hip does not form properly.

 Genetics plays a large part in the development of the disease.
 While screening is helpful in eliminating the genes in breeding stock, often using the PennHip technique in puppies, it is still possible for any Weimaraner to develop hip dysplasia.

 While there is a genetic component to these diseases, there are significant nutritional risk factors that play a part during puppyhood.
 These risk factors are rapid growth and excess dietary calcium intake.